 Egypt, huge protests in early July 2013 lead the Army to remove President Morsi.
 Presidential elections were held in May 2014, ex Army Chief Sisi won overwhelming but very poor electoral turnout.
 Opposition to the Sisi government is growing, economically Egypt is suffering as the tourist trade has offered as a result of terrorism although through 2017 & 2018 tourism is recovering.
 Presidential elections were held in late March 2018 and President was re-elected as there is no effective opposition.
 The threat from terrorism remains high, a tourist bus was bombed on 29 Dec 2018 at Giza killing 4 people.
 Egypt will host the Cup of African Nations from 7 to 30 June 2019.

 The situation in Iraq is highly unstable due to ongoing friction between sunni and shia communities and ongoing Iraq operations against IS, these operations are gaining some success, the Kurds and Iraq Army (supported by the US) have dramatically reduced the IS presence.
 Unrest flared up in late mind July 2018 in Basra province with anti governmnet protest due to continuing power cuts, fuel shortages and economicstagnation.
+The influence of Iran amongst shia communitiers and across the country and some western companies have wiithdrwn staff as tensions between Iran and the US increse in mid May.

 Tunisia and Algeria have remained relatively stable and both have conducted parliamentary and presidential elections.
 However in both countries Islamist terrorism is a concern and 17 tourists were killed in an attack on 18 March 2015 the Tunis Museum and a further 38 in the Sousse beach attack on 26th June 2015.
 In July 2017 the FCO changed its travel advice and most of the popular tourist areas are now ' back in bounds'.
 However the FCO advises against travel to much of the border areas with Algeria and Libya.
 A map can be found at: https://www.gov.uk/foreign-travel-advice/tunisia